tehryanx/normal.py/README.md

 Find unicode codepoints to use in normalisation and transformation attacks.

 Search for unicode codepoints that you can use to replace characters in a given string

+output is in the format:

+`replacement char -> char its replacing | codepoint of replacement -> codepoint of char its replacing | name : normalization format`
 ```
 $ ./normal.py -s bountyplz.xyz
 ...